google/WebFundamentals/src/content/en/fundamentals/security/prevent-mixed-content/what-is-mixed-content.md

 ## HTTPS benefits

-When a browser requests resources over HTTPS---which stands for HTTP Secure---it uses an encrypted connection to communicate with the web server.
+When a browser requests resources over HTTPS&mdash;which stands for HTTP Secure&mdash;it uses an encrypted connection to communicate with the web server.

 Using HTTPS has three main benefits: